Car parked and connected to an electric charging station.

-Use of minerals for the future
+Use of critical and strategic minerals

 • cell phones, tablets and laptops;